nais/doc/docs/device/install.md

 ### Connecting to NAIS clusters

-1. In a terminal/shell of your choice, navigate to [kubeconfigs repo](https://github.com/navikt/kubeconfigs).
+In a terminal/shell of your choice run `nais kubeconfig`

-    1. If you haven't downloaded repo already: `git clone https://github.com/navikt/kubeconfigs.git`
+- If you haven't installed nais-cli: [cli/install](../cli/install.md)
-    2. If you are using SSH keys, use this command instead: `git clone git@github.com:navikt/kubeconfigs.git`
+- If you are using onprem clusters run: `nais kubeconfig --include-onprem`
-2. `cd kubeconfigs` To navigate to the repository.
-3. `git pull` To ensure you've got latest & greatest.
-4. Make and set the `KUBECONFIG` environment variable to the path of the `config`-file.
-    1. You can do this from the terminal with: `export KUBECONFIG="<path-to>/kubeconfigs/config"`
+- Add `--clear` to clear old config, or use `--overwrite` to overwrite same names